ahmedembeddedx/ahmedembeddedx/README.md

 1. Google DSC Project - Past Paper App that Lets Students Access and Upload Past Papers
 2. Machine Learning Model for Predicting Tesla Rocket Launch
 3. Data Science Project that predicts Car Resale Value
+4. Currently working ML Model to predict the Insurance Claim by analyzing FitBit Data

 You can explore more of my projects on my [GitHub profile](https://github.com/ahmedembeddedx).

 ## My Interests